chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 ### Changing the terms of Mufasa's Death

-Now earlier in the story, Scar tempts and lures Simba into the Elephant's Graveyard — but as manipulative as Scar is being here, we can still confidently say that Simba was completely at fault for letting his pride put himself at danger on this one.
+Earlier in the story, Scar tempts and lures Simba into the Elephant's Graveyard — but as manipulative as Scar is being here, we can still confidently say that Simba was completely at fault for letting his pride put himself at danger on this one.

 ```screenplay
 SCAR